 Genes in a Population Let's review some concepts before we start: What is a Genotype?
 How does it relate to a Phenotype?
 How does a Genotype become a Phenotype?
 (Do you remember Transcription/Translation?)
 If a genotype is the gene and a phenotype is expression of that gene, can you think of things besides external features that are phenotypes?
 What about enzymes you produce?
 Are those phenotypes?
 What about Insulin?
 Do you remember the types of Diabetes?
-So, is that a phenotype?
-Quick Check: o What type of molecule is an enzyme?
-What is the name of the process that makes proteins:
+If so, what are they?
+So, is the production of insulin a phenotype?
+Quick Check: O What type of molecule is an enzyme?

+• What is the name of the process that makes proteins:

 It seems like a lot of things are phenotypes and it seems like Transcription and Translation play a big role in making a genotype a phenotype.
-But what are the reasons a phenotype would be more common in a population then another?
+But what are the reasons one phenotype would be more common in a population then another?
 How can you tell if some of it is internal?